 Yes, annexation can impact both.

-Annexation can affect your property values, and any specific questions regarding the appraised value of your property should be addressed to your district.
+Annexation can affect your property values, and any specific questions regarding the appraised value of your property should be addressed to your district appraiser.

 Land annexation can also impact your taxes.

-In some cases, a resident living outside the city limits currently pays only county, school district, and emergency services district tax.
+In some cases, a resident living outside the city limits may pay only county, school district, and emergency services district tax.

-However, upon annexation, a new city tax, as well as utility and water/sewer taxes, may apply as well.
+However, upon annexation, a new city tax, as well as utility and water/sewer taxes, could apply as well.

 12. Will the city require me to hook up to the water or sewer system?